As the digital age has taken shape a newly empowered guest has evolved.

 Many traditional businesses unable or unwilling to embrace the digital age have been either destroyed or disrupted as technology evolves.
 It is apparent only those who are asking themselves the question “how can we do this better?” will survive.

-Motels embracing the digital tools used by the consumer during their decision-making journey are gaining online bookings whether direct from your website or other online booking agents.
+Motels that embrace digital tools used by the consumers during their decision-making journey.
+These motels are gaining online bookings, either directly website or other online booking agents.

-So many small motels have websites, but a guest is unable to book on them.
-Many only have a “contact us” page, where the guest can leave their name, dates and contact details and is expected to sit and wait.
+Many have only a “contact us” page, where the guest can leave their name, dates and contact details and is expected to sit and wait.

-Guests today, are time poor, multi-tasking and require instantaneous results.
-Waiting for someone to call them or send an email back is now seen as a waste of time.
+Guests today, are time poor, multitasking and require immediate results.
+Waiting for someone to call them or send an email back is now seen as a waste of their valuable time.

 Society is now mobile and we communicate with more and more people in more places in more ways.

-Mobile phones have certainly made us more reachable at any time of the day or night not only making communicating with each other easier, they also give us another option to do more in our day to day life.
+Mobile phones have certainly made us more reachable at any time of the day or night.
+Making communicating with each other easier, but they also give us another option to do more in our day-to-day life.

-You no longer have to be in the “office” or at home in front of a computer to make a booking, you can be at the supermarket, kids school or cafe having lunch with friends the result is immediate
+You no longer need to be in the “office” or at home in front of a computer to make a booking.
+You can be at the supermarket, kids school or cafe having lunch with friends the result is immediate.

 Are you keeping up with the changes?
-Are you making it easier for your potential guests to book in ways, and at times, they suit them?
+Are you making it easier for your potential guests to book in ways, and at times, that suit them?

-Take your business to your potential guests – don’t wait for them to come to you
+Take your business to potential guests – don’t wait for them to come to you

 Owners relied on word of mouth and position to fill their rooms each day.
 Wait for a guest to walk in, that was it and at the end of the day the motel owner/manager would sit back and say “we can’t do better than that”.